-Telecommuters are a relatively large percentage of the workforce: 10.65% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.65% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Compared to the rest of the country, citizens of Aspen spend much less time in their cars: on average, their commute to work is only 14.70 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

 Even though Aspen is a smaller city, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

 Do you like to read, write and learn?
 If you move to Aspen, you'll likely find that many of your neighbors like to as well.
 Aspen is one of the more educated communities in America, with a full 66.34% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Aspen in 2018 was $66,554, which is wealthy relative to Colorado and the nation.
 This equates to an annual income of $266,216 for a family of four.
 However, Aspen contains both very wealthy and poor people as well.